How to improve employee productivity

 - Give people some downtime

-Giving employees time off to make them more productive may sound unintuitive, but it makes sense if that time off gives them a chance to recharge and re-energize.
+Giving employees time off to make them more productive may sound counter-intuitive, but it makes sense if that time off gives them a chance to recharge and re-energise.
 It’s certainly true that we can’t give our best when we’re burnt out.
-Sometimes it’s the simple things – 66% of US workers say they’d be better employees if they got more sleep, according to a survey by Glassdoor.
+Sometimes it’s the simple things - 66% of US workers say they’d be better employees if they got more sleep, according to a survey by Glassdoor.

 - Define what you want